bitsadmin/bitsadmin.github.io/_posts/2021-10-30-windows-security-updates-for-hackers.md

 Frequently colleagues and clients get to my (virtual) desk and pose the following question to me: "*I know which patches (KBs) are installed on a Windows system, but how do I know what risks it is exposed to?*".
 This is a very good question and I am sure there are many more people who are wondering the same when for example testing a client's environment or while working on the OSCP training lab.
 The challenge is that by simply looking at the list of installed KBs there is no easy way to know what the vulnerabilities the system is exposed to.

-In this blog we will look at the process of understanding how Windows versioning works to obtaining the Windows version information and list of installed KBs from the local or a remote system.
-With this information hackers are able to quickly identify vulnerabilities for the system they are attacking and, if available, use an exploit to extend their foothold.
-Moreover, using this information a quick assessment can be made to which risks systems are exposed to because of unpatched security vulnerabilities for which possibly even publicly exploits are available.
+In this blog we will look at how Windows versioning works and then go through the steps of obtaining the Windows version information and list of installed KBs from the local or a remote system.
+With this information we are then able to quickly identify vulnerabilities for the system they are attacking and, if available, use an exploit to extend their foothold.
+This will help us to quickly assess the risk the system is exposed to.
 The Windows Exploit Suggester - Next Generation tools `wes.py` and `missingkbs.vbs` that I developed will support the identification process as efficiently as possible.

 Before diving into how to identify missing KBs, let's first get some context on how Windows releases work.